New Mitigation Procedures Effective November 16, 2020

 Garbage and Recycling Collection

-Regular recycling service continues.
-However, if you or someone in your household has tested positive for COVID-19, or is exhibiting symptoms related to COVID-19, please bag your recyclables and place them in your trash/refuse cart instead.
+If you or someone in your household has tested positive for COVID-19, or is exhibiting symptoms related to COVID-19, please bag your recyclables and place them in your trash/refuse cart instead.
 This practice will help protect the employees at Groot’s Material Recovery Facility.

 If there are no signs of COVID-19 in your household, please continue to place your loose recyclables in your recycle cart.
 Regular recycling service continues.